Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Introduction

 Finally, I study a quantitative version of the model using the actual Input-Output data as the network structure.
 First, the model can replicate salient patterns of the data.
 In particular, it generates i) a negative relationship between the volatility of demand and upstreamness, highlighting diversification forces; ii) a positive relation between output growth and upstreamness, driven by the upstream propagation of shocks through inventories; and iii) the increasing output growth elasticity in upstreamness I estimate in Section \ref{results}.
-With the calibrated model, I can disentangle the role of increasing supply chain length, diversification and rising inventories through counterfactuals.
-Comparing the network structure in 2000 to the one in 2014, I find that increasing supply chain length induces a 2.6\% increase in output volatility, while the rise of inventories generates a 4.3\% increase.
-When these two are combined, output volatility increases by 6.9\%.
-In contrast, the increasing spatial diversification of demand implies a reduction in demand volatility of 4\%.
-Combining all these forces, I find that, despite the smaller fluctuations in demand, output volatility increases by 2.3\%.
+Second, with the calibrated model, I can disentangle the role of increasing supply chain length, rising diversification, and increasing inventories through counterfactuals.
+Comparing the network structure in 2000 to the one in 2014, I find that increasing supply chain length induces a 1.8\% increase in output volatility, while the rise of inventories generates a 5.4\% increase.
+When these two are combined, output volatility increases by 7.6\%.
+In contrast, the increasing spatial diversification of demand implies a reduction in demand volatility of 3.9\%.
+Combining all these forces, I find that, despite the smaller fluctuations in demand, output volatility increases by 2.4\%.
+While the rise of more complex supply chains carried smaller volatility of perceived demand thanks to diversification forces, the rise in inventories more than offset it and generated an overall more volatile economy.

-More broadly, these results highlight a further trade-off element to the debate on how to make supply chains more resilient.
-The results suggest that the fragmentation of production has brought about significant benefits in terms of diversification of demand risk.
+More broadly, these results highlight a trade-off element to the debate on how to make supply chains more resilient.
+These results suggest that the fragmentation of production has brought about significant benefits in terms of diversification of demand risk.
 At the same time, more fragmented supply chains generate more scope for upstream amplification of shocks via inventories.
 If firms increase their inventory buffer to prevent prolonged disruption, this might come at the cost of permanently higher volatility in the economy.